Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all league pitching staffs (3.72).
+- The Mariners' 3.70 team ERA ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Mariners allow the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- The righty's last time out was on Saturday against the Houston Astros, when he went six innings, surrendering two earned runs while giving up eight hits.
+- His most recent appearance was on Tuesday against the Chicago White Sox, when the righty tossed seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.